 Working on the Android team has led to my current obsession with material design, Google’s design language for the operating system.
 I spend my days poring over the specs and experimenting relentlessly with ways to incorporate material into the momondo app.
 We have a whole bunch of really exciting features in the works and I can’t wait until they’re out in the wild.
 When I’m not designing or discussing the future of the app, you can generally find me scouring the web for other people’s experiences designing their products.
 Six o’clock comes round in a flash but I can’t bring myself to log out before reading the plethora of tabs I’ve opened throughout the day, or knocking out one more iteration before preparing tomorrow morning’s checklist.

 My mind a flurry with the successes, failures and musings of the day, I make my way home, taking my morning walk backwards, or occasionally rambling alternative routes.
-To unwind I listen to dreamy music, work on side projects, read online (sadly my bookshelf has been neglected of late), cook for friends, socialise, go hiking, visit galleries and shows, travel regularly, wander hidden streets, sit in parks, and basically try to remain positive and curious about the world.
+To unwind I listen to dreamy music, work on side projects, read online and in print, cook for friends, socialise, go hiking, visit galleries and shows, travel regularly, wander hidden streets, sit in parks, and basically try to remain positive and curious about the world.
 Bedtime is often when ideas strike so there’s always a pen and notepad on the bedside table, mostly filled with somnambulistic scrawls and indecipherable illustrations, but there’s an occasional diamond in the rough.
 I go to set my alarm and invariably get sucked into a Medium story, Twitter conversation, or Instagram post, before shutting down for the night.

 That’s a pretty typical day in the life of Emmet.
 I love what I do and I’d like to keep doing it.
 If you think I could do it while working with you, we should talk.